Rick Sapienza

-Americo Sapienza (born February 8, 1936) is an American former professional football player who was a defensive back with the New York Titans of the American Football League (AFL).
+Americo J. Sapienza (February 8, 1936 – August 2, 2026) was an American professional football player who was a defensive back and halfback with the New York Titans of the American Football League (AFL), starting one game and recording a 4-yard reception, in addition to being responsible for punting duties.
 He played college football for the Villanova Wildcats.
+Sapienza died on August 2, 2026, at the age of 90.